Share

 The development of secondary organ dysfunction in systemic inflammation is largely driven by circulating cytokines and inflammatory mediators that can affect tissues distant from the initial site of injury or infection.
 Therefore, the reduction in circulating cytokines and inflammatory mediators is intended to control the systemic hyperinflammatory response and support organ function recovery.

-• Removal of cytokines and mediators from blood through hemoadsorption may contribute to a reduction of their circulating concentrations.
+• The removal of cytokines and other inflammatory mediators from blood via hemoadsorption may contribute to a temporary reduction in their circulating concentrations.

-• Lower mediator levels have been associated in clinical observations with improved hemodynamic stability and reduced vasopressor demand, although these effects depend on individual patient conditions.
+• Lower circulating mediator levels have been associated in clinical observations with improved hemodynamic stability and reduced vasopressor requirements, although these effects depend on individual patient conditions and clinical context.

-• Stabilization of endothelial integrity and mitigation of capillary leak have been discussed in the literature as potential secondary effects of cytokine reduction.
+• Stabilization of endothelial integrity and attenuation of capillary leak have been discussed in the literature as potential secondary effects of cytokine reduction.

-• By influencing mediator levels, inflammation-related tissue stress may be modulated, which could play a role in supporting organ function during systemic inflammation.
+• By influencing circulating mediator levels, inflammation-related tissue stress may be modulated, which could support organ function during systemic inflammatory states.

-• Experimental studies have described a possible re-balancing of immune cell signaling and chemokine gradients that may help redirect the immune response toward local sites of inflammation.
+• Experimental studies have indicated that removal of excessive inflammatory mediators may lead to a rebalancing of immune cell signaling and chemokine gradients, which may help redirect immune responses toward local sites of inflammation.

 These mechanisms are based on published experimental and clinical findings and should be interpreted as supporting hypotheses rather than proven therapeutic effects.
 Clinical decision-making should always rely on the overall patient condition and established treatment protocols.